sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

    :width: 60%

-3. Create/Update Group in Fire Insights
+3. Create/Update Group in Fire Insights:

-Copy the ``ARN`` set up for assume role in AWS IAM Role and Update in ``AWS ROLE NAME`` text field.
+Copy the ``ARN`` set up for assume role in AWS IAM Role and update in ``AWS ROLE NAME`` text field.

 ::